CDCgov/geneflow/docs/chapters/tutorials/one-step-workflow.rst

 Steps
 ~~~~~

 The "steps" section of the workflow definition defines all workflow steps and their order of execution.
 This workflow only has one step and no dependencies.
-Use the following for the "steps" definition:
+Use the following definition for the "steps" section:

 .. code-block:: yaml